 Life insurance is not a “one policy fits all” product.
-Working with a Trusted Choice® agent is a great way to establish a balance between managing your risk and an affordable whole life or universal life insurance policy.
+Working with an agent is a great way to establish a balance between managing your risk and an affordable whole life or universal life insurance policy.

 There are a number of ways to lower the cost of your permanent life insurance.
 This includes everything from actively managing your health to making sure you qualify for any available discounts.
 Here are a few ideas on how to control permanent life insurance costs:

 - Stay healthy: Your health has a major impact on your premium, so maintaining a healthy weight, not smoking and exercising on a regular basis will keep your premiums affordable.